-What you need to be preparing before your interview
+5 things you need to prepare before your interview

-Being late for an interview will reflect very badly on you.
-Make sure you know where you are going (ideally doing a dummy run), think about where you will park if you are driving and allow some extra time for potential delays.
-Even if you make it on time but have to rush to make it, it can take away some of your focus.
-If you do arrive early, don’t go straight in but wait in the car.
+Even if you make it on time but have had to rush you’ll start your interview flustered and distracted.
+If you do arrive early, don’t go straight in but wait in the car or around the corner.
 Anything more than 5/10 minutes early can also count against you.

 Do your research on the company AND hiring managers

 This has never been easier to do.
-Hiring managers will expect you to have looked at their website and at a bare minimum know what it is they do.
+Hiring managers will expect you to have looked at their website and, at a bare minimum, know what it is they do.
 They will expect you to have done more than this as well though.
 Have a look at any blogs posted by them or company press releases.
 Google both the company and the person, check their LinkedIn and social media.
 If you can talk about their recent projects, particularly relating to your experience, goals or the role it will look good to the interviewer.
-Review their LinkedIn pages and other social media profiles.
-If you have something in common with the hiring manager this can help with the small talk on the way to the interview itself.
-Even if you have nothing in common, it can give you something to ask them about.
+You will always make a better impression if you can find something in common or if you show an interest in them and what they’ve been doing.

 Read the job description

 If you haven’t been given one then get as much information as you can about the role from the recruiter or hiring manager.
 See if there is anything on their website about the role, or someone in a similar role as part of a “meet the team” section.
 You cannot demonstrate how your skills and experience match what they need if you don’t know what they actually need!
 The job description will also give you the chance to think about any lack of skills or experience and how you can overcome those objections before you’re asked the question.

 Prepare your answers for common interview questions

 Typical interview questions include “what are your weaknesses?”, “what do you think you can bring to this role?” and “why do you want this job?”
 Think about how you will answer these questions so you don’t have to stumble over them in the interview or just give stock answers.
 Questions such as these are so common and you will be expected to know your answer to them.
 Make sure you match your answers to what they’re actually looking for – it’s your chance to demonstrate that you can do what they need you to.
 One thing that’s important to avoid is saying what you’re responsible for.
 Being responsible for something doesn’t actually mean you do it!
 Give examples of what you’ve actually done.

 Prepare your appearance

 Interviews can be a nervous time but there is no excuse for not doing your homework.
-If you would like any more advice we will be focusing on interviews all week on social media.
-Check out our twitter feed, LinkedIn page or our G+ community for lots of advice.
+If you would like any more advice check out the blog on our website.
+Make sure you follow our twitter feed and LinkedIn page for lots of advice.